9 Climate Change: Are you part of the Problem or part of the Solution?

 Source: https://scrippsco2.ucsd.edu/graphics_gallery/mauna_loa_and_south_pole/merged_ice_core_record.html

 Measuring isotopes of carbon show in modern atmosphere a clear fingerprint of the addition of old carbon (depleted in natural radioactive 14C) coming from the burning of fossil fuels (as opposed to “newer” carbon coming from living systems).
-The science shows that it is human activity ( excluding land use changes) emitting an estimated 10 billion tonnes of COeach year, and this is primarily from the burning of fossil fuels.
+The science shows that it is human activity ( excluding land use changes) emitting an estimated 10 billion tonnes of CO2 each year, and this is primarily from the burning of fossil fuels.
 This is more than enough to explain the noted increases in CO2 concentrations.
 Along with this, and other information, it is clear and conclusively that humans are responsible for the elevated carbon dioxide levels in our atmosphere.

 Climate records show a warming trend.